waku-org/docs.waku.org/docs/overview/what-is-waku.md

 slug: /
 ---

-Waku is a family of peer-to-peer protocols that provide **secure and private communication** in a decentralized environment.
-It is designed to operate in **resource-limited environments**, making it suitable for various decentralized applications (dApps).
+Waku is a family of peer-to-peer protocols that offer **secure and private communication** in a decentralized environment, making it suitable for various decentralized applications (dApps).
+It is designed to operate in **resource-limited environments** but can also be used as a node or desktop application.

 Waku protocols ensure that users communication remains **censorship-resistant and privacy-preserving**, giving them complete control over their data.
 By incorporating Waku into your dApp, you can add decentralized communication features to your application **without compromising security or privacy**.